-Dr Leonie Klompstra from the Faculty of Health Sciences in the Department of Social & Welfare Studies at Linköping University, Norrköping, Sweden, spoke about “Which type of activity-monitoring device to use in heart failure patients?”, with a particular emphasis on heart failure.
-She said some measures of physical activity such a diaries and questionnaires are easy to use and cost-effective but rely on patient participation and honesty in readings, while other approaches such as heart rate telemetry, pedometers and activity monitors can record energy expenditure with low patient participation burden, but also have limitations.
+Dr Leonie Klompstra, from the Faculty of Health Sciences in the Department of Social & Welfare Studies at Linkoping University, spoke about the type to use in heart failure patients.
+Some measures of physical activity, such a diaries and questionnaires, are easy to use and cost-effective but these rely on patient participation and honesty in readings, Klompstra pointed out.
+Other approaches, such as heart rate telemetry, pedometers and activity monitors, can record energy expenditure with low patient participation burden, but they also have limitations.
 Heart rate telemetry is restricted to aerobic activities and influenced by factors such as age, stress and disease, while a pedometer is easy to administer and inexpensive but only assesses walking.

-Wearables and apps in cardiology
+Article • Wearables and apps in cardiology

 Cardiologist Professor Martin Cowie raised an important issue on the challenges of the digitisation of cardiovascular healthcare at the ESC Congress 2019 in Paris.
 In his presentation, he confirmed that, within digital health transformation, the role of physician and the patient-doctor relationship will continue.
 However, much of the preparation may be conducted remotely.